Checking Your Own Blood Pressure

-You may purchase blood pressure monitors at pharmacies, medical supply stores, and
+You may buy blood pressure monitors at pharmacies, medical supply stores, and discount

-discount chain stores.
-An electronic digital monitor that is battery operated is often
+chain stores.
+An electronic digital monitor that is battery operated is often easier

 It’s important to check the accuracy of either type of monitor every so often.
 One